-The Executive Division of the United States Attorney's Office comprises the senior management team, the Training Unit, and the Victim-Witness Assistance Unit.
-The senior management team includes the United States Attorney, the First Assistant United States Attorney, the Executive Assistant United States Attorney, the Counselor to the United States Attorney, and the Special Counsel to the United States Attorney.
+The Executive Division of the United States Attorney's Office comprises the senior management team, the Training Unit, the Public Affairs Unit, and the Victim-Witness Assistance Unit.
+The senior management team includes the United States Attorney, the First Assistant United States Attorney, the Executive Assistant United States Attorney, and the Counselor to the United States Attorney.
 Working closely with the leaders of the Administrative, Appellate, Asset Forfeiture, Civil, and Criminal Divisions, the senior management team oversees and supports the litigation, operations, and administration of the entire District.

 The Administrative Division is responsible for planning and executing a comprehensive range of administrative services that support the mission of the United States Attorney's Office.
-The Division is managed by the Administrative Officer, who is the principal advisor to the United States Attorney and the District on administrative matters.
-The Administrative Officer provides guidance on the management and use of the District's financial, human, and physical resources, and on administrative policies, procedures, information and practices.
+The Division is managed by the Administrative Officer, who is the principal advisor to the United States Attorney and the district on administrative matters.
+The Administrative Officer provides guidance on the management and use of the district’s financial, human, and physical resources, and on administrative policies, procedures, information, and practices.
 Administrative programs include: physical and personnel security; human resources management; financial management; acquisitions; space management; systems and information management; automated litigation support; case management and docketing; telecommunication services; procurement; property management; and support services, including mail, supplies, and records management.

 The Fiscal Section is responsible for the formulation, execution, and monitoring of the District's financial resources.
 Responsibilities include the prompt payment of vendor invoices, employee travel program and reimbursement, and management of payroll/human resource allocations.

 The Human Resources Section provides management advisory, recruitment, staffing, position classification, employee relations, performance management, awards program, personnel recordkeeping, benefits, and personnel processing services.
 The Section is also responsible for pay administration and processing time and attendance records.